urchin-nas/urchin/docker/README.md

 Run Urchin in a docker container that will fetch `development` branch from github, build, test and start application.

-(does not work on on Windows for some reason)

 When container is started goto <http://localhost:8080/>

 ## Docker commands